RARBG

 RARBG was a website that provided torrent files and magnet links to facilitate peer-to-peer file sharing using the BitTorrent protocol.
 From 2014 to 2023, RARBG repeatedly appeared in TorrentFreak's yearly list of most visited torrent websites.
 It was ranked 4th as of January 2023.
 The website did not allow users to upload their own torrents.

 History

 RARBG was founded in 2008.
 Originally conceived as a Bulgarian BitTorrent tracker (BG in the name stands for "Bulgaria"), the website had been serving an international audience since then.
 According to TorrentFreak, RARBG specialized in English-language "high quality video releases", but lists other content as well, including "games, software and music."

 The website has been described in 2019 as a "notorious market" by the US trade representative.
 In 2020, the website was listed as a target of Bulgarian law enforcement.

 Shutdown

-On 31 May 2023, the site announced its shutdown, citing multiple reasons, including inflation, side effects of the COVID-19 pandemic and the Russian invasion of Ukraine preventing it from covering the costs to keep the site running.
+On 31 May 2023, the site announced its shutdown, citing inflation, side effects of the COVID-19 pandemic and the Russian invasion of Ukraine preventing it from covering the costs to keep the site running.